bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 At the top, below the comments and before the first line of filters, we add the function.

 This function replaces the content of `.arch_kind` with 'Universal', 'Intel' or 'iOS'.
 If the content is none of those, it is added without any change.
-You might wonder why 'iOS', but actually that's what Apple calls it in the System Profiler, but it's probably better called 'Apple Silicon'.
+You might wonder why 'iOS', but actually that's what Apple calls it in the System Information app, but it's probably better called 'Apple Silicon'.

 ```jq
 def archType: